Catholicism, Catholic, Traditional Catholicism, Catholic Church

 Customs

-Frankly, the popular focus is on the end of the secular year, but on this, the seventh day of Christmas, a plenary indulgence may be gained, under the usual conditions, by reciting the Te Deum in thanksgiving for the past year. (the Veni, Creator Spiritus prayer is prayed tomorrow, on New Year's Day).
-Download a pdf of these two prayers: Te Deum and Veni Creator Spiritus.
+First, some prayers for this day, the seventh day of Christmas: a plenary indulgence may be gained, under the usual conditions, by praying the Te Deum in thanksgiving and to praise God (the Veni, Creator Spiritus prayer is prayed tomorrow, on New Year's Day.
+Some may pray the Te Deum just before midnight tonight, and pray the Veni, Creator Spiritus just after -- with the traditional kissing and champagne sipping in between.Download a pdf of these two prayers: Te Deum and Veni Creator Spiritus.

-Every place has its own customs on this day, most being rooted in the desire to bring blessings for the following year, to do things so as to "start things out on the right foot," and often with the belief that how you find yourself at midnight portends how things will be for you the rest of the new year.
+Most of the day's customs are secular in nature, focusing on its nature as the last day of the secular year.
+Every place has its own traditions, with many being rooted in the desire to bring blessings for the following year, to do things so as to "start things out on the right foot," and often expressive of the belief that how you find yourself at midnight portends how things will be for you the rest of the new year.
 Merriment is the rule in all cases, and "lucky foods" are eaten, all of which vary from place to place.
 Pea Soup is a German "lucky food," and in France it is oysters.
 In Spain and Italy, one must eat 12 grapes at midnight to fend off evil and acquire wealth in the following year (an old Italian saying is "Chi mangia l'uva per Capodanno conta i quattrini tutto l'anno": "Who eats grapes for New Year counts money all year round").
 It's especially lucky if one is able to eat one grape for each stroke of the clock at midnight.
 In Italy, too, the wearing of red underwear -- underwear that one must receive as a present, wear once, and throw out the next day -- is considered lucky, as is the presence or consumption of red chili peppers.

-Customs of New Year's Eve in the United States include kissing at the stroke of midnight; banging on pots and pans, honking car horns, and generally making noise at that time; making "New Year's resolutions" (commitments to break a bad habit, add a good habit, or fulfill a goal of some sort in the coming year); drinking champagne or sparkling wine; watching the "ball drop" in New York City's Times Square on television; and singing Auld Lang Syne, the traditional (secular) New Year's Song in the English speaking world.
+Customs of New Year's Eve in the United States include kissing at the stroke of midnight; banging on pots and pans, honking car horns, and generally making noise at that time; making "New Year's resolutions" (commitments to break a bad habit, add a good habit, or fulfill a goal of some sort in the coming year); drinking champagne or sparkling wine (sparkling cider for children and teetotallers); watching the "ball drop" in New York City's Times Square on television; and singing Auld Lang Syne, the traditional (secular) New Year's Song in the English speaking world.
 This hauntingly sad but convivial song, written by the Scottish poet Robert Burns (A.D.
 1759-1796), is a song that toasts the past and old friends who've gone.
 Few people know what the right lyrics are or what the song means, however, so here it is in its original form and in a modern translation, with the melody played by Guy Lombardo:

 Auld Lang Syne